 4. Fuel up on Rocky Mountain cuisine

 Snacks are the lifeblood of any successful family outing.
-Enjoy breakfast from the quaint Coco’s Cafe or relax with delicious take-out dinner after a fulfilling day (or divide the day with the best pizza lunch of your life from Famoso Neapolitan Pizzeria).
+Enjoy breakfast or relax with a delicious dinner after a fulfilling day (or divide the day with the best pizza lunch of your life from Famoso Neapolitan Pizzeria).
 Want more scenery?
 Nab a spot at the very spacious Maligne Canyon Wilderness Kitchen.

 5. Cozy up on a sleigh ride

 Matched teams of horses, tuned bells, sleighs with comfortable seats and warm throw blankets make for a classic winter experience.
-Join for a 40 minute ride along the sunny shore of Pyramid Lake with Jasper Riding Stables.
+Weather conditions permitting, join for a magical ride along the sunny shore of Pyramid Lake with Jasper Riding Stables.

 6. Make friends via dogsledding